 Langhofer added, "This was never about anything Peter said—or didn't say—it is about a school demanding total conformity in utter disregard of Peter's efforts and his freedoms under Virginia law."

-Vlaming is suing the school board for violating his rights under the Virginia Constitution and commonwealth law.
+Vlaming sued the school board for violating his rights under the Virginia Constitution and commonwealth law.
 He appealed his case to the high court last fall.

 CBN News previously reported that students at the school were outraged over his dismissal.
 Nearly 150 students showed their support for the beloved teacher by participating in a walkout.